Staphylococcus aureus: Type VII secretion system

 EsaD is DNA endonuclease toxin secreted by S. aureus, has been shown to inhibit growth of competitor S. aureus strain in vitro.
 EsaD is cosecreted with chaperone EsaE, which stabilises EsaD structure and brings EsaD to EssC for secretion.
 Strains that produce EsaD also co-produce EsaG, a cytoplasmic anti-toxin that protects the producer strain from EsaD's toxicity.

 TspA is another toxin that mediates intraspecies competition.
-It is a bacteriostatic toxin that has a membrane depolarising activity facilitated by its c-terminal domain.
+It is a bacteriostatic toxin that has a membrane depolarising activity facilitated by its C-terminal domain.
 Tsai is a transmembrane protein that confers immunity to the producer strain of TspA, as well as the attacked strains.
-There is genetic variability of the c-terminal domain of TspA therefore, it seems like the strains may produce different TspA variants to increase competitiveness.
+There is genetic variability of the C-terminal domain of TspA therefore, it seems like the strains may produce different TspA variants to increase competitiveness.

 Toxins that play a role in intraspecies competition confers an advantage by promoting successful colonisation in polymicrobial communities such as the nasopharynx and lung by outcompeting lesser strains.

 There are also T7 effector proteins that play role a in pathogenesis, for example mutational studies of S. aureus have suggested that EsxB and EsxC contribute to persistent infection in a murine abscess model.

-EsxX is has been implicated in neutrophil lysis, therefore suggested as contributing to the evasion of host immune system.
+EsxX has been implicated in neutrophil lysis, therefore suggested as contributing to the evasion of host immune system.
 Deletion of essX in S. aureus resulted in significantly reduced resistance to neutrophils and reduced virulence in murine skin and blood infection models.

 Altogether, T7SS and known secreted effector proteins are a strategy of pathogenesis by improving fitness against competitor S. aureus species as well as increased virulence via evading the innate immune system and optimising persistent infections.

 Small RNA

 The list of small RNAs involved in the control of bacterial virulence in S. aureus is growing.
 This can be facilitated by factors such as increased biofilm formation in the presence of increased levels of such small RNAs.
-For example, RNAIII, SprD, SprC, RsaE, SprA1, SSR42, ArtR, SprX, and Teg49.
+For example, RNAIII, SprD, SprC, RsaE, SprA1, SSR42, ArtR, SprX, Teg49, and IsrR.